-The undergraduate economics major within the College of Arts and Letters is designed to make a unique contribution to the student’s liberal education.
+The undergraduate economics major within the College of Arts and Letters allows you to acquire strong quantitative, analytical, and communications skills in the context of a liberal arts curriculum.
 The program provides students with the insights of scientific analysis and social perspective to deepen their understanding of the complex economic forces at work in society.
-Such an understanding is an essential ingredient in the intellectual development of an educated person.

 What is special about majoring in Economics at Notre Dame?

 To help foster the Catholic mission of the University, the department teaches a variety of courses that provide students with an understanding of how economics can be used as a tool to help those most in need.
 These classes include Development Economics, Health Economics, and the Economics of Catholic Social Teaching.
 Internships at the Wilson Sheehan Lab for Economic Opportunities also provide an opportunity for students to support the University's mission.